grame-cncm/faustdoc/src/tutorials/debugging.md

-# Advanced debugging with interp-tracer
+# Advanced Debugging with interp-tracer

-Some general informations are [given here](../manual/debugging.md#debugging-the-dsp-code) on how to debug the Faust DSP code.
-This tutorial aims to better explain how the [interp-tracer](https://github.com/grame-cncm/faust/tree/master-dev/tools/benchmark#interp-tracer) tool can be used to debug code at runtime.
+Some general information is [given here](../manual/debugging.md#debugging-the-dsp-code) on how to debug Faust DSP code.
+This tutorial aims to explain how the [interp-tracer](https://github.com/grame-cncm/faust/tree/master-dev/tools/benchmark#interp-tracer) tool can be used to debug code at runtime.
 The **interp-tracer** tool runs and instruments the compiled program using the Interpreter backend.
 Various statistics on the code are collected and displayed while running and/or when closing the application, typically FP_SUBNORMAL, FP_INFINITE and FP_NAN values, or INTEGER_OVERFLOW, CAST_INT_OVERFLOW, NEGATIVE_BITSHIFT and DIV_BY_ZERO operations, or LOAD/STORE errors.

-##  Debugging out-of-domain computations
+##  Debugging Out-of-Domain Computations

-Using the `-trace 4`option allows to exit at first error and write FBC (Faust Byte Code) trace as a `DumpCode-foo.txt` file, and the program memory layout as `DumpMem-fooXXX.txt` file.
+Using the `-trace 4` option allows you to exit on the first error and write the FBC (Faust Byte Code) trace as a `DumpCode-foo.txt` file, and the program memory layout as a `DumpMem-fooXXX.txt` file.

-The following `debug.dsp` DSP program:
+The following `debug.dsp` program:

 ```
 process = hslider("foo", 0.5, -1, 1, 0.01) : log;
 ```

-will produce out-of-domain values as soon at the slider value is 0 or below, with the following trace written on the console:
+will produce out-of-domain values as soon as the slider value is 0 or below, with the following trace written on the console:

 ```
 -------- Interpreter 'NaN' trace start --------